How to Color Beautiful Faces

 Hummingbirds.
 Drawn by Sanja Bo of Creative Bo Art.

-When you decide you’re ready, you can experiment using undertones to give your beautiful faces richer color.
+When you’re ready, you can experiment with undertones to give your beautiful face a richer color.
 With this lady, I used the cool-toned hummingbird colors for her first layer.

-1. The foundation color is a light blue.
-I used darker blue for shadows/contour and to shape the nose, chin, and under the eyes.
+The foundation color is a light blue.
+I used a darker blue for shadows and contour, as well as to shape the nose, chin, and under the eyes.
 I left the highlights uncolored.

-2. Using purple, I defined her cheekbone, soften the jaw, and shaded the eyelids.
+Using purple, I defined her cheekbones, softened her jaw, and shaded her eyelids.

-3. In a surprise move, I neutralized the cool skin tone colors with three shades of golden brown (warm tone) and a neutral dark brown.
-I have no idea how many layers I used as I layered until I was happy.
+In a surprise move, I neutralized the cool skin tone colors with three shades of golden brown (warm tone) and a neutral dark brown.
+I have no idea how many layers I applied, as I continued to layer until I was satisfied.
 (Actually, I’ve gone back and added another layer or two after I took this picture.)

-5. With a white pencil, I lightened the highlights.
+Using a white pencil, I lightly highlighted the areas.

-6. I used a black pencil around the hairline, neckline, eyes, and nostrils for more definition.
+I used a black pencil to define the hairline, neckline, eyes, and nostrils.

-7. The eyebrows were shaped with dark golden brown and dark brown.
-I think they may be too warm and may add some blue to them to cool them down.
+The eyebrows were shaped with dark golden brown and dark brown.
+I think they may be too warm, so I might add some blue to them to cool them down.

-8. I applied a cool red (blue undertones rather than orange) lightly to the apple of her cheek and faded it towards her temple.
+I applied a cool red (with blue undertones rather than orange) lightly to the apple of her cheek and blended it towards her temple.

-9. For the lips, I created a gradient from the cool red in the corners to purple and, finally, light blue in the middle.
-I used a white pencil to lighten the lip highlight.
+For the lips, I created a gradient from the cool red in the corners to purple, and finally, light blue in the center.
+I used a white pencil to lightly highlight the lip.

 Side Note: The skin in this picture has a blended combination of Crayola Skin Tones, Arteza, and Prismacolor Premier colored pencils.
 I used a Derwent Drawing Chinese Pencil for my white pencil and blended it with a Prismacolor Premier Colorless Blender Pencil.